 The following is a list of things to think about while on the waitlist, to help you to be ready to transition, if/when that admissions call comes:

 - Your tuition deposit: The tuition deposit is what reserves your place in the class.
-It is important to make sure that you have access to funds for the deposit.
+It is important to make sure that you have access to funds for the deposit amount of $1,500.

 - Your current employer: Business school is definitely about being able to transition to a different industry or to a higher level position in your current industry, but a large part of what you’ll learn is how to manage relationships.
 If you get a call from Admissions, you want to make sure that you have provided enough lead time for your employer to be able to replace you.
 Remember you may need them to be a reference for you when recruiting while at business school.
 If two weeks’ notice is enough to leave you in good stead, make sure that’s the case.
 If not, make sure you do give the proper lead time expected by your employer.